Founded by Ceridwen Dovey & Rowena Potts in 2022, the Archival Futures Collective

 REQUIEM (2023, 16 minutes)

-Real astronauts who have spent time on the International Space Station or Mir Space Station (including Dorin Prunariu, Yi So-yeon, Claudie Haigneré, Paolo Nespoli, and Cady Coleman) perform a sonnet cycle that laments the imagined future loss of the ISS when it is deorbited within the next decade.
+Real astronauts who have spent time on the International Space Station or Mir Space Station (including Dorin Prunariu, Soyeon Yi, Claudie Haigneré, Paolo Nespoli, and Cady Coleman) perform a sonnet cycle that laments the imagined future loss of the ISS when it is deorbited within the next decade.
 Parts of it will burn up in the atmosphere, and the rest will end up in pieces on the ocean floor at Point Nemo, the spacecraft cemetery in the remote Pacific.